rwroblewsk/rwroblewsk.github.io/README.md

 [Code](https://github.com/rwroblewsk/rwroblewsk.github.io/tree/main/fdn)

 ### Data Augmentations for Instrument Detection Using Convolutional Neural Networks
 A project investigating the efficacy of adding different audio data augmentation strategies to a convolutional neural network architecture for perfoming instrument detection.
-This project was developed as the final project for the Stanford CS231n Deep Learning for Computer Vision class by a team of three students. \
+This investigation was developed as the final project for the Stanford CS231n Deep Learning for Computer Vision class by a team of three students. \
 [Report](https://github.com/lokibler/231N_final/blob/main/Report.pdf)\
 [Github Page](https://github.com/lokibler/231N_final)